Updated: 11th February 2019

 13. Over 6000 religious and cultural groups attend

-Alongside the pilgrims who visit alone, there are land allocations given to many different religious and cultural groups and organisations to accommodate their guests.
-It’s believed at this Kumbh that was more than 6000.
+Alongside the pilgrims who visit alone, land allocations are given to many different religious and cultural groups and organisations to accommodate their guests.
+It’s believed at this Kumbh that were more than 6000.

 14. The cost of hosting the festival is over £300 million

 To host a celebration of this size, considerable investment is needed.
-At over £300 million to run the 49-day programme, it’s an incredible amount of money for one cultural and spiritual event.
+Costing over £300 million to run the 49-day programme, it’s an incredible amount of money for one cultural and spiritual event.

 15. Religious camps provide free or subsided food to many pilgrims